irawoodring/343/python-overview/PITCHME.md

 **Python**
 ***

-Python provides support for Sets as well.
+Python provides support for Sets as well (these are not sequence types!).
 Sets are unordered collections that have no duplicate elements.
 We define sets with curly braces:

 ```Python
 >>> students = {'henrietta', 'isaac', 'ira', 'castiel'}